proctorf/HIST205/index.md

 1)  **Articulate a historical question that emanates out of the**  ***primary sources*** **on the conquest of Mexico**

-    - **TO BE CLEAR, your reading of the primary sources must be the basis for your argument and thus you want to spend time explicating the source, within the context of your arguments,to your reader.**
+    **TO BE CLEAR, your reading of the primary sources must be the basis for your argument and thus you want to spend time explicating the source, within the context of your arguments, to your reader.**

 2) **Engage the ideas of others in service of making your arguments.**